Happy Summer Solstice!

 Where I'm From

 This is an exercise that makes the rounds every now and then.
 I brought it out for my creative writing students yesterday.
 It's such a versatile, meaningful exercise that sounds good no matter how simple the vocabulary you use.
 I remember using it in a workshop, and then writing another version when I was blogging years ago.
-If you're interested, here's a template you can use to create your own poem, and more information on the author who I believe started the whole thing.
+If you're interested, here's a template you can use to create your own poem.

 If you write your own version, let me know, I'd love to read it!